OctopusSamples/SpaceCloner/docs/UseCase-CopyToTestInstance.md

-# Copying to and from test instance
+# Use Case: copying to and from test instance

-A lot of customers like to stand up a test instance to verify upgrades.
+Many customers like to stand up a test instance to verify upgrades.
 They want a set of projects that mimic the common deployment processes as their production instance.

 This use case is supported in with the Space Cloner script.